sergeo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Replace all letters C and c
+Remove all letters C and C from input